 Frequently Asked Questions

-Everything you need to know about birth photography, my process, and working together.
+Everything you need to know about birth videography, my process, and working together.

-Birth photography is on-call work, which means I pause my own schedule to be fully available for your birth.
+Birth videography is on-call work, which means I pause my own schedule to be fully available for your birth.
 I bring experience, training, and a deep understanding of the birth space.
-The investment covers not just the time I'm present at your birth, but also the on-call period, editing, backup equipment, professional insurance, and years of training.
+The investment covers not just the time I'm present at your birth, but also the on-call period, editing your cinematic film, backup equipment, professional insurance, and years of training.
 You're hiring someone who will be there for one of the most important moments of your life.

 Of course they can!
 But do you want them focused on getting the perfect shot, or do you want them fully present with you?
-Birth photography allows your partner to be emotionally available and supportive while I handle capturing the moments.
+Hiring a dedicated videographer allows your partner and birth team to be emotionally available and supportive while I handle capturing the moments.
 Plus, I bring professional equipment, backup cameras, experience working in low light conditions, and an understanding of birth that helps me anticipate and capture key moments.
-Your partner will likely want to be in some of these photos, too.
+Your partner will likely want to be in the film, too.

 Being doula-trained means I have formal education in birth support and the physiological process of labor and birth.
 I understand birth positioning, what different stages of labor look like, and how to be a supportive, non-intrusive presence in the birth space.
 This training helps me anticipate moments, know when to be close and when to step back, and understand the sacred nature of this work.
 I'm not there to provide medical advice or doula services—I'm there to document—but my training deeply informs how I move through the birth space.